 Provides administrative support for ITS, including financial management, purchasing, contracts, and employment.

-Supports the Banner administrative database and reporting system, which records and stores all student transactions, from recruitment to graduation.
-Staff and faculty across campus use Banner to enter and access information on classes, register online, make credit card payments, check grades, and view the catalog and schedule.
-The team is responsible for implementation of new systems and upgrades; maintaining and developing the database; and working with departments to meet reporting needs.
+Supports the Banner administrative database, WebFocus reporting system, Perceptive content management system, and approximately 24 additional administrative systems, which together record and store all student transactions.
+Staff and faculty across campus use these systems to enter and access information on classes, register online, make credit card payments, check grades, and view the catalog and schedule.
+The team is responsible for implementation of new systems and upgrades; maintaining and developing the databases; and working with departments to meet reporting needs.

-The ITS Helpdesk employs students that possess more advanced technical skills, including the ability to diagnose problems and perform basic hardware repairs, software installation and upgrades, and other hardware installations.
-Helpdesk technicians provide customer service to faculty and staff and must have excellent interpersonal and communication skills.
+The ITS Service Desk employs both full-time staff and students that possess more advanced technical skills, including the ability to diagnose problems and perform basic hardware repairs, software installation and upgrades, and other hardware installations.
+Technicians can install software and troubleshoot computers either in person or remotely.
+They can also reset Umich passwords and voicemail PIN numbers, clean up viruses, and sanitize older computers and prepare for disposal.
+Service Desk technicians provide customer service to faculty and staff and must have excellent interpersonal and communication skills.

 UM-Dearborn uses Salesforce and TargetX for our Constituent Relationship Management system.
 It is used for student applications for admission and many other business processes.